 The heat source, the light source, the cook source, the sock drier, the night supplier, the outdoor LIVING ROOM.
-The campfire is the center stage for all entertainment, true tales and ghost stories alike.
+The campfire is the center stage for all entertainment, dining, drinking, music, true tales and ghost stories alike.

 Since the beginning of time humans have gathered around the campfire at dark.
 This nightly ritual is built into us on the deepest level.
 We miss this today.
 We miss the real conversations, the community, the bonding, the stories, the soul searching.
 We miss the connection with nature, the fresh air and the great outdoors.
 The night sky filled with stars and maybe a meteor shower, a hot drink and the glow of the campfire coals.
 Enjoying the wilderness requires certain skills.
 FIRE is only ONE skill – for survival, for cooking, for warmth, for safety.

 Total Escape is dedicated to those who yearn to camp, often.

 Some folks cannot imagine camping without a campfire, but we better get used to it here on the West Coast.
 Weather patterns swing from years of super-dry drought to deluge and drenching – as we’ve seen of recent in California.
 Dry conditions means high wildfire dangers, tight camp stove and strict campfire restrictions.

 Each California region, National Forests and State Parks have their own fire restrictions, so call ahead to rangers for current fire conditions on the place you wish to visit.
 Certain mountain locations will ban fires in the back country, fires on the back roads and sometimes in extreme conditions, no fires allowed even inside a developed campground.